-Senai International Airport now handles 616 flight movements weekly, with average of 50 flight movements per day.
-Airlines operating here include Malaysia Airlines, AirAsia, Firefly, Malindo Air, Asiana Airlines and Spring Airlines which fly direct to eight domestic destinations and seven international destinations.
+Senai International Airport now handles 748 flight movements weekly, with average of 106 flight movements per day.
+Airlines operating here include Malaysia Airlines, AirAsia, Firefly, Malindo Air and Jin Air which fly direct to eleven domestic destinations and seven international destinations.

-Since the inception of Senai Airport Terminal Services Sdn Bhd, passenger throughput has been steadily climbing from 0.8 million in 2003 to 2.8 million in 2016.
-The highest jump in terms of passenger movement was in 2013 with 44.3% passengers increase, the highest among other Malaysian airports.
+Since the inception of Senai Airport Terminal Services Sdn Bhd, passenger throughput has been steadily climbing from 0.8 million in 2003 to 3.52 million in 2018 where the airport sustained a double digit Y-o-Y passenger growth of at least 10% per annum.

 Completion of Aeromall

 The Aeromall was the first stand-alone external airport mall in Malaysia.
-The development of the Aeromall on a 20ha site, annexed to Senai Airportmall offers 83,375ft² of retail space to air and non-air passengers for them to have better shopping experience with more choices to shop and dine.
+The development of the Aeromall on a 20ha site, annexed to Senai Airport offers 83,375ft² of retail space to passengers and public for them to have better shopping experience with more choices to shop and dine.